digitalbricklayer/techteapotcom/src/content/articles/recommended-server-room-temperature/index.md

 ---
 title: "Recommended Server Room Temperature"
+description: "An exploration of the recommended temperature for server rooms.
+Figuring out the right temperature for your server room can be complicated, you don't want to run your server room too hot and suffer increased server failure, but you don't want to run it too cold and potentially over cool your servers."
 date: 2022-02-15
 thumbnail: "/images/thermometer.jpg"
 toc: true
 draft: true
 ---

+An exploration of the recommended server room temperature.
+Figuring out the right temperature for your server room can be tricky, you don't want to run your server room too hot and suffer increased component failure, but you don't want to run it too cold and potentially waste money.

+<!--more-->

 Just what is the right temperature for your server room?
 Over the last twenty years, there has been a recognition that the IT industry must play its part in increasing server room [Power Usage Effectiveness](https://en.wikipedia.org/wiki/Power_usage_effectiveness) or PUE as defined by [ISO/IEC 30134-2:2016](https://www.iso.org/standard/63451.html) and [EN 50600-4-2:2016](https://www.en-standard.eu/csn-en-50600-4-2-information-technology-data-centre-facilities-and-infrastructures-part-4-2-power-usage-effectiveness/) standards.
 One of the ways the IT industry can increase PUE is by reducing the power consumption caused by regulating the environment in server rooms.

-<!--more-->

 There is no simple universally applicable recommended temperature for your server room.
 A number of factors determine the correct environmental range for your facility.
 The guidelines suggested here are taken from the ASHRAE publication [Thermal Guidelines for Data Processing Environments Fifth Edition](https://www.ashrae.org/technical-resources/bookstore/datacom-series#thermalguidelines) published in 2021.
 If you wish to have a deeper understanding of the issues behind the environmental recommendations published here, I strongly recommend you purchase the Thermal Guidelines for Data Processing Environments and other publications in the ASHRAE datacom series.